radiantlogic-v8/documentation-new/documentation/upgrade-guides/updating-to-sm-v9.md

 Scale-down duration is driven by two factors:

 - Pods stop sequentially.
-- Each pod uses its full `terminationGracePeriodSeconds`.
+- Each pod uses its entire `terminationGracePeriodSeconds`.

 As a result, estimate scale-down time as **replicas × terminationGracePeriodSeconds**.
 This estimate does not depend on data size.